lorenz10/linux-terminal/README.md

 #### basename

-extracts the filename from a complete path.
+`basename /home/user/script.sh .sh` extracts the filename from a complete path.
+If followed by a suffix, like in this case, it will remove it from the end of the filename.

 #### cd